kujiy/docker-connect-host-to-guest/README.md

-# Connect Docker HOST os to Docker Containers
+# Connect Docker HOST os to Docker Containers Using container's names
-## (I mean) Connect Docker host OS to guest OS
+## (I mean) Connect Docker host OS to guest OSby container's names
 ### docker-connect-host-to-guest

 This tool allows you to connect your Docker host OS to Docker guest OS using container's name.